linode/docs/docs/guides/development/frameworks/astro/building-a-website-with-astro/index.md

 - `.html`, which allows you to construct pages with more traditional HTML, though it loses some of the features available to the `.astro` format

-The examples that follow take up the two most frequently used of these formats: `.astro` and `.md`.
-Astro pages handle the homepage and the blog archive, allowing for a bit more control of the presentation.
-Markdown, meanwhile, handles the blog posts themselves to give maximum focus on their content.
+The examples that follow employ the two most frequently used of these formats: `.astro` and `.md`.
+Astro pages handle the homepage and the blog archive, allowing for more control of the presentation.
+Markdown, meanwhile, handles the blog post content itself.

 1. Create an `index.astro` file in the base `pages/` directory.
 This provides the homepage, corresponding to the `/` path.
-Give that file these contents.
+Give that file these contents:

     ```file {title="src/pages/index.astro"}
     ---